STEPH-5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal:Here's a script that converts a number from base 2 to base 10
 12-combinations: Here's the corrected version of the script using the echo command
-13-print_float: Here's the script that prints a number with two decimal places
+13-print_float: Here's the script that prints a number with two decimal places 100-decimal_to_hexadecimal:Here's the script that converts a number from base 10 to base 16